10 Dialogue Worksheets For Roleplaying

 How to Facilitate Roleplaying

-If you’re teaching an oral communication type of class, then your goal is to get your students speaking as much as possible.
+If you’re teaching an oral communication type of class, then your goal is to get your students to speak as much as possible.

 That’s why we’ve created 10 dialogue worksheets we like to use in our classes.
 Like all of our worksheets, they are free to use for any purpose.